Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 The Cray Compiling Environment are the default compilers on many Cray systems and on LUMI.
 These compilers are designed specifically for scientific software in an HPC environment.
-The current versions use are LLVM-based with extensions by HPE Cray for automatic vectorization and shared memory parallelization, technology that they have experience with since the late '70s or '80s.
+The current versions are LLVM-based with extensions by HPE Cray for automatic vectorization and shared memory parallelization, technology that they have experience with since the late '70s or '80s.